Overview

 partial update

-We assume the document already exists: we use the update pattern, so that it correctly fails if the document doesn't exist.
+We assume the document already exists: we use the update pattern or the set merge pattern.

 updateDoc(docRef, data)